goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

     filename: "[name].[chunkhash].js"
   },
   ```
   - But if we change bundle.js file, webpack will mistakenly think that our vendor file is updated as well.
-To fix that, we have to change the name of the property in plugins name.
+To fix that, we have to change the vale that name property has in plugins.
   ```js
   plugins: [
     new webpack.optimize.CommonsChunkPlugin({